Mobilpadde/NRAW.js/README.md

 ````javascript
 var r = require("nraw");
 ```
-Now, make a new instance of the `r`-object, which you can do my providing a User-agent.
+Now, make a new instance of the `r`-object, which you can do by providing a User-agent.
 ```javascript
 var Reddit = new r("Testbot v0.0.1 by Mobilpadde");
 ```